-We are involved in our local community and the wider world in a variety of ways:
+We are involved in and have links with our local community and the wider world in a variety of ways:

 Kick’s vision is to transform young people’s lives with God’s love, through sport and support.
 It began at HTR as a church-based charity with the aim of providing an alternative form of Sunday School to young people ‘where they are’ on a Sunday morning - on a football pitch.
 Since then it has blossomed into an independent charity.
 Kick uses the PE National Curriculum and Transformational Street Dance within schools as ways of engaging with young people, helping them to develop positive self-esteem, social responsibility, and life skills.
 These include the concepts of teamwork, leadership, self-control, making good choices, developing aspirations and respect.
 It also trains churches to run Kick Academies within their community which allows them to engage with local young people while also sharing the Gospel message and values-based teaching.
 Kick now works with over 10,000 young people every week to make a positive difference to their lives.
 You can find out more here.